Applying for Section 8 in Union County, New Jersey

 Where to Apply and Qualifications

-Section 8 is a program designed to financially assist qualified individuals in finding suitable housing.
+The U.S. Department of Housing and Urban Development administers Section 8 housing programs through local offices throughout the United States.
+The program is designed to financially assist qualified individuals in finding suitable housing.
 If you are trying to apply for a Section 8 voucher, you must understand the process.
 This includes:

 - Where to apply

 - Requirements for receiving section 8

 Where to Apply for Section 8 in Union County

 To begin the process of applying for Section 8, you must visit your local Public Housing Authority in person.
 The following is a list of the six Section 8 offices that are located in Union County, New Jersey.

 - Address: 688 Maple Avenue; Elizabeth, NJ 07202

 - Fax: (908) 965-0026